ivos/specalive/blueprint/examples/SalesSystem.md

 - ReadOnlyForm

-	> This anonymous read-only form wraps the following button
+	> This anonymous read-only form wraps the following buttons
 	> on the _List products_ screen.

+	- [Next]

+		> Specify the system functionality on the _Next_ button.

+		System loads next page of matching records and adds them to the table.

 	- [Create](/products/new "Create new product")